sametcaka/SU2_wiki_images/Mesh-File.md

 ### Description

 The SU2 mesh format carries an extension of .su2, and the files are in a readable ASCII format.
 As an unstructured code, SU2 requires information about both the node locations as well as their connectivity.
 The connectivity description provides information about the types of elements (triangle, rectangle, tetrahedron, hexahedral, etc.) that make up the volumes in the mesh and also which nodes make up each of those elements.
-Lastly, the boundaries of the mesh, or markers, are given names, or tags, and their connectivity is specified in a similar manner as the interior nodes.
+Lastly, the boundaries of the mesh, or _markers_, are given names, or tags, and their connectivity is specified in a similar manner as the interior nodes.

 ### Specification